QBDI/QBDI/docs/source/get_started-cpp.rst

 As the callback will be called on an instruction, the callback must follow the :cpp:type:`QBDI::InstCallback` type.
 Inside the callback, we can get an :cpp:struct:`QBDI::InstAnalysis` of the current instruction with :cpp:func:`QBDI::VM::getInstAnalysis`.
-To have the address and the disassembly, the :cpp:struct:`QBDI::InstAnalysis` need to have the type :cpp:enumerator:`QBDI::AnalysisType::ANALYSIS_INSTRUCTION` (for the address) and :cpp:enumerator:`QBDI::AnalysisType::ANALYSIS_DISASSEMBLY` (for the disassembly).
-These two :cpp:enum:`QBDI::AnalysisType` are the default parameter of :cpp:func:`QBDI::VM::getInstAnalysis` and can be omitted.
+To have the address and the disassembly, the :cpp:struct:`QBDI::InstAnalysis` needs to have the type :cpp:enumerator:`QBDI::AnalysisType::ANALYSIS_INSTRUCTION` (for the address) and :cpp:enumerator:`QBDI::AnalysisType::ANALYSIS_DISASSEMBLY` (for the disassembly).
+These two :cpp:enum:`QBDI::AnalysisType` are the default parameters of :cpp:func:`QBDI::VM::getInstAnalysis` and can be omitted.